Opuwo

 Opuwo is the capital of the Kunene Region in north-western Namibia.
-The town is situated about 720 km north-northwest of the capital Windhoek, and has a population of around 12,300 (2023).
+The town is situated about 720 km north-northwest of the capital Windhoek, and had a population of around 12,300 in 2023.
 It is the commercial hub of the Kunene Region.

 Economy and infrastructure

 Opuwo is situated at the intersection of the C41 and C43.
 There is a small airfield in town, the Opuwo Airport.

 Putuavanga Senior Secondary School in town is among the best government schools in the Kunene Region.
 There is also the Opuwo Primary School with 39 teachers and 1,200 learners.

 The following organizations and offices are situated in the town: Opuwo Police Station, Opuwo District Hospital, Ministry of Home Affairs (Department of Civic Affairs / Regional Civic Registration Office / Kunene Region), and Opuwo Department of Works.
 There is a Christian church.